taligentx/FLSTweak/README.md

 # FLSTweak
 This tool parses .fls firmware files for [Winner Micro](http://www.winnermicro.com/en/) microcontrollers, including the W60x series (W600, W601) and W80x series (W800, W801, W806).
 This includes decoding and presenting header information, verifying data integrity, replacing data (including updating header checksums), and extracting images to individual files for analysis.

+For example, the [Zeeweii DSO3D12 oscilloscope](http://www.zeeweii.com/productinfo/dso3d12.html) uses the W806 chip and can be modified to improve the font quality and other UI issues.
+See Examples below.

+## Quick start
 These firmware file can contain multiple images, including the bootloader image (Secboot) and the runtime user image, each with a header specifying image properties and checksums for the image and the header itself.

-## Quick start
+See the References section below for details.

 Run flstweak.py with the -h option to display help with all options:
 ```
 $ python3 flstweak.py -h